fun is just the beginning

 Campers need to be able to participate in two weeks of strenuous activity, such as hiking and rafting.
 Program is limited to 10 campers.
 Please call the camp office for more details and registration.

-Trip details vary from year to year based on flights and outfitter availability, but as an example here is the schedule from last years trip.
+Trip details vary from year to year based on flights and outfitter availability, but as an example here is the schedule from a prior year’s trip.

 Tuesday: Minikani campers arrive at Denver International Airport.
-Kent Mountain Adventure Center provides transportation to camp.
 Set up camp and evening hike to Old Mountain if time allows.

 Wednesday: Introduction to Rocky Mountains and discussion on altitude, dehydration, and goals for the trip.
 Hike to Lake Haiyaha via Glacier Gorge Trailhead.